Florune/florune-documentation/src/introduction.md

 * centralized platforms hold funds and data hostage,
 * intermediaries charge fees that outstrip transaction value,
 * cross-border payments remain slow and fragmented,
-* digital content is easily copied, altered, or disputed,
-* and users depend on institutions that can censor or fail.
+* users depend on institutions that can censor or fail.

 At the same time, decentralized technologies—cryptographic signatures, verifiable credentials, decentralized identity, and smart-contract infrastructure—have matured.
 What was once theoretical is now practical, accessible, and ready for mass adoption.